mindersec/minder/docs/docs/cli/medic_keys_generate.md

 ### Options

 ```
-  -g, --group-id int32      group id to list roles for
   -h, --help                help for generate
   -o, --output string       Output public key to file
   -p, --passphrase string   Passphrase to use for key generation
+  -g, --project-id string   project id to list roles for
 ```

 ### Options inherited from parent commands